The homology of permutation racks: The spectral sequence: construction and first applications

 It follows from Proposition~\ref{prop:Borel_homology} that we have $\rmE_{p,q}^2=0$ whenever~$p>q$.
 This implies that all the differentials involving the~$\rmE_{p,q}^2$ with~$p+q\leqslant 2$ are zero.
 Since all of these abelian groups are also free, again by Proposition~\ref{prop:Borel_homology}, there are no extension problems, and we get

 where~$S$ is the set of orbits of~$\phi$ on~$X$, and~$S_\fin$ is the subset of finite orbits.
 Theorem~\ref{thm:C} follows.

-\begin{remark} Another important invariant of a rack~$(X,\rhd)$ is its \emph{structure group}, given by the presentation
+\begin{remark} Another important invariant of a rack~$(X,\rhd)$ is its~\emph{structure group}, given by the presentation

-This is the value of the left-adjoint to the forgetful functor from groups to racks which sends a group to its conjugation rack.
+This is the value of the left-adjoint to the forgetful functor from the category of groups to the category of racks which sends a group to its conjugation rack.
 It is easy to compute the structure group of a permutation rack~$(X,\phi)$: it is the free abelian group on the set of orbits of~$\phi$.
-Up to isomorphism, this group depends on the number of orbits of~$\phi$ only.
-According to our preceding computations of~$\HR_2(X,\phi)$, two permutation racks with the same (finite) number of orbits but different numbers of finite orbits then have isomorphic structure groups but non-isomorphic homology groups. \end{remark}
+(Indeed, the defining relation reads~\hbox{$g_a g_b = g_{\phi(b)} g_a$} for such a permutation rack.
+Choosing~$a=b$, we obtain~$g_b g_b = g_{\phi(b)} g_b$, hence~$g_b = g_{\phi(b)}$ for all~$b$ in~$X$.
+Therefore, a set of orbit representatives suffices to generate the group~$G(X,\phi)$.
+Inserting the equation~$g_b = g_{\phi(b)}$ back into the relation, we get~$g_a g_b = g_{b} g_a$, hence~$G(X,\phi)$ is abelian.)
+In particular, up to isomorphism, the group~$G(X,\phi)$ depends on the number of orbits of~$\phi$ only.
+According to our preceding computations of~$\HR_2(X,\phi)$, two permutation racks with the same (finite) number of orbits but different numbers of finite orbits then have isomorphic structure groups but non-isomorphic homology groups.
+Hence in this case homology turns out to be a stronger invariant. \end{remark}

 \begin{example} If~$X$ is a free permutation rack, then~$\rmH_\bullet(X\ho\phi)$ is concentrated in degree~$0$, and so the spectral sequence is concentrated in the~$0$--th column from~$\rmE^2$ on.
 Then it degenerates, and we recover the result of Theorem~\ref{thm:free}.
 Of course, we have used that result already when setting up the spectral sequence, and this example only serves as a consistency check. \end{example}